b4shful/Lab4/README.md

 - Once approved, the PR is merged and the changes are added to main branch

+- Once merged, you should `git checkout main` and delete your just-merged branch with `git branch -d <name>` and `git remote prune origin`

 # Pulling remote (online) changes to your remote repo
 - Make sure you're in the branch you want to pull from
 - Use `git pull`